Eloy Jiménez Player Props: White Sox vs. Rays

 Eloy Jiménez At The Plate

-- Jimenez is hitting .196 with two doubles, a home run and five walks.
+- Jimenez has two doubles, two home runs and five walks while hitting .200.

-- Jimenez enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .211 with one homer.
+- Jimenez enters this game on a five-game hitting streak.
+During his last games, he's hitting .263 with two homers.

-- In eight of 12 games this season, Jimenez has had at least one hit, including one game with multiple hits.
+- Jimenez has had a base hit in nine of 13 games this season, and multiple hits once.

-- Jimenez has driven in a run in four games this season (33.3%), including one multiple-RBI game.
+- In five games this season, Jimenez has picked up an RBI, with more than one RBI once.

-- He has scored a run in five of 12 games so far this season.
+- He has scored a run in six of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.